HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 <link rel="prefetch" as="script" href="next-page.bundle.js">
 ```

-There are a variety of ways to implement a resource's predictions logic, it could be based on signals like user mouse movement, common user flows/journeys, or even based on a combination of both on top of machine learning.
+There are a variety of ways to implement a resource's prediction logic, it could be based on signals like user mouse movement, common user flows/journeys, or even based on a combination of both on top of machine learning.

 Be mindful, depending on the [quality](https://github.com/andydavies/http2-prioritization-issues#current-status) of HTTP/2 prioritization of the CDN used, `prefetch` prioritization could either improve performance or make it slower, by over prioritizing `prefetch` requests and taking away important bandwidth for the initial load.
 Make sure to double check the CDN you are using and adapt to take into consideration some of the best practices shared in [Andy Davies's](https://andydavies.me/blog/2020/07/08/rel-equals-prefetch-and-the-importance-of-effective-http-slash-2-prioritisation/) article.